uber-go/guide/style.md

 to avoid duplicating code when the core test logic is repetitive.

-If a system under test needs to be tested against *multiple conditions* where certain parts of the the inputs and outputs change, a table-driven test should be used to reduce redundancy and improve readability.
+If a system under test needs to be tested against *multiple conditions* where certain parts of the inputs and outputs change, a table-driven test should be used to reduce redundancy and improve readability.

 <table>